0xabadea/pyvolumed/README.md

 ## Installation

-It requires PyGObject.
+### Native packages

+It requires `libkeybinder3`, which can be installed with your distro's package manager.

+### Python packages

+#### PyGObject

 Follow https://pygobject.readthedocs.io/en/latest/getting_started.html to install it for your distro.

-It also requires `libkeybinder3`, which can be installed with your distro's package manager.
+#### PyAlsaAudio

+See https://github.com/larsimmisch/pyalsaaudio.
+For Arch Linux, see https://aur.archlinux.org/packages/python-pyalsaaudio.